aganet/postfix-relay-docker/README.md

 - Automatic configuration of Postfix with Docker.

 ## Requirements
-- **Gmail account that has been configured to use SMTP relay through Google Workspace**
+- **Gmail account that has been configured to use SMTP relay through Google Workspace (IMPORTANT does not work with a normal gmail account)**
 - Docker installed on your system.
 - A Gmail account with App Passwords enabled (if using 2-factor authentication).
 - Basic understanding of Postfix and email relaying.